Comparison of hit-and-run, slice sampling and random walk Metropolis: Introduction

 for all measurable $A\subseteq K$.

-Maybe the most successful approach is the construction of a suitable Markov chain which can be used to approximate $\pi$.
+Maybe the most successful approach to approximate $\pi$ is the construction of a suitable Markov chain.
 The hit-and-run algorithm, the random walk Metropolis, the simple slice sampler and hybrid slice sampler provide such construction methods.
 A crucial question is: Which one of these algorithm should be used?

 This question is of course related to the speed of convergence of the Markov chain sampling and any answer depends very much on the imposed assumptions.
 In general it is difficult to derive explicit estimates of this speed of convergence.
 But, it might be possible to prove that one algorithm is better than another.
 This motivates the idea of the comparison of Markov chains.